buehlpa/TSM_MarkFor/README.md

-# TSM_MarkFor
-Semester assignment MSE AS 2021
+# Market Analysis and Forecasting
+## Multiple Linear Regression & Fish Market

-This assignemt deals with multiple linear regression in the context of the module Market Forecasting
+This assignment deals with multiple linear regression applied to fish market data from a past Kaggle competition.

+This is a graded assignment for the module Market Analysis and Forecasting (TSM_MarkFor) of the Master of Science in Engineering program (MSE) at Zurich University of Applied Science.

+The submitted work is the file "Semestertask_Markfor.pdf".